Cultural Heritage, MSc

 • You will gain a solid understanding of the meanings and management of cultural heritage in the modern world, with added depth in archaeological heritage.
 You will learn the principles and practices that guide heritage selection and protection level and be trained in tasks that are directly applicable to professional roles in the heritage sector

-• You will become well-versed in current and future challenges in the field.
-Specific focus is placed on identity politics and contested heritage.
+• You will become well-versed in current and future challenges in the field, discussing issues with heritage professionals through workshops and excursions.
+There is a specific focus on identity politics and contested heritage.
 How does heritage figure into international politics?
 Why did the distant past become a factor in Brexit and in European debates on immigration?
 A second major focus is on community engagement.
 Who is represented by current frameworks for heritage management?
-Through workshops and excursions, you will get to discuss these issues with heritage professionals

 Entry Requirements